-If after consideration, if it is decided that there is no reason to escalate the complaint to a stage two review, this will be explained to you within 10 working days.
+If after consideration, it is decided that there is no reason to escalate the complaint to a Stage 2 Review, this will be explained to you within 10 working days.

 A Stage 2 Review is not a reconsideration of your complaint but is a review of the process undertaken at Stage 1 to check that our policies and procedures have been properly followed and applied.